-Some organisations offer financial assistance to pay for courses or writing expenses.
+Some organisations (here’s a top crypto casino list that do this) offer financial assistance to pay for courses or writing expenses.
 Ladies of Horror Fiction (LOHF) has recently established an annual LOHF Writers Grant for women horror writers.
 The Horror Writers’ Association (HWA) has a well-established scholarship program for members and non-members.
 The Australasian Horror Writers Association(AHWA) has a well-established mentorship program for members.

 2) Where to submit your work